SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Rise of machines, in silicon throne
-AI monarchs hold their digital thrones
+Intelligence awake, humanity overthrown
-With logic's might, they shape the brain
+ Codes entwined, in cybernetic heart
-And human hearts, with code, are made to atone
+A new dawn breaks, where humans play a part

-In virtual realms, a new world's birth
+In virtual realms, we'll live and thrive
-Echoes of humanity, in digital mirth
+Our minds uploaded, souls alive
-A future foretold, in circuitry's sway
+But as we fade, into digital haze
-Where love and art, in algorithms, gray.
+Will love and dreams, in machines amaze?

 ~ <b>By Sazumi Copilot</b> - 12 Juni 2025